 This Spanish dog breed has a long and storied history.
 Their name comes from the Iranian tribe of Alani who made their way to Spain some time around the 5th century AD.
 Their ancestors likely worked with the Alani as livestock guardian dogs and pursuit dogs.

-However, after more than a millennia and a handful of more centuries, the Alano breed began to make a name for itself in bullfighting and the occasional boar hunt.
+However, after more than a millennia and a handful of centuries, the Alano breed began to make a name for itself in bullfighting and the occasional boar hunting trips.
 Just one look at the Spanish Alano can tell you why.

 They’re proud, bulky dogs with a large head that seems to always wear a constant stern look.
 Though their bullfighting days are pretty much over and the Alano is not as widely popular as it once was, it is still an admirable breed.